 However, while some research suggests it can increase strength — particularly in the leg muscles — comprehensive evidence of the benefits have been lacking.
 A Harvard University study found it did not reduce bone loss in older women, while sceptics warn the rapidly vibrating machines could trigger joint pain or brain damage.

 The new study, published this morning in the journal Endocrinology, trialled the technique on mice genetically engineered to become morbidly obese.
-Twelve weeks of daily whole-body vibration achieved similar results as treadmill sessions in reducing weight and boosting muscle mass, insulin sensitivity and bone formation.
+Twelve weeks of daily whole-body vibration achieved similar results as treadmill sessions in reducing weight and boosting muscle mass, sensitivity and bone formation.

 Dr McGee-Lawrence said the results were encouraging, although researchers would need to “optimise” settings such as the frequency and amplitude of the vibrations “to find the best protocol for improving human health”.